elves/elvish.io/src/learn/cookbook.md

     My name is xiaq.
     ```

-    Sometimes string concatenation will force you to string literals instead
+    Sometimes string concatenation will force you to use string literals
-    of barewords:
+    instead of barewords:

     ```elvish-transcript
     ~> noun = language